MaartenGr/BERTopic/README.md

 <img src="images/topic_visualization.gif" width="60%" height="60%" align="center" />

 We can create an overview of the most frequent topics in a way that they are easily interpretable.
-Horizontal barcharts typically convey information rather well and allow for an intuitive representation of the topics:
+Horizontal bar charts typically convey information rather well and allow for an intuitive representation of the topics:

 ```python